RascalTwo/HappyHourHQ/README.md

 ## Lessons Learned:
 I have really become familar with MVC architecture and navigating the backend.
 I have also learned that there are so many ways to authenticate your applications and they all have their pros and cons.
 It was a challenge to try to keep the authentication simple while still being secure.

+Also noticed that I believe my virtual computer was corrupting my .git files occasionally.
+Requiring me to force push, deleting previous commits unfortunately.
+Tried creating new branches, pull requests, etc. Looking forward to fixing the underlying issue or figuring out how to properly fix the corrupted file.

 - - - -

 ## Other Work: